geopandas/pyogrio/README.md

 You can certainly try to read or write using unsupported drivers that are available in your installation, but you may encounter errors.

+Note: different drivers have different tolerance for mixed geometry types, e.g., MultiPolygon and Polygon in the same dataset.
+You will get exceptions if you attempt to write mixed geometries to a driver that doesn't support them.

 ### Listing layers

 To list layers available in a data source: